argonne-lcf/ai-science-training-series/05_dataPipelines/README.md

 ```python
 filelist = tf.data.Dataset.from_tensor_slices(filelist)
 ```
-3. If we are using Horovod for MPI parallelism, we want to "shard" the data across nodes so each node processes unique data
+3. If we are using Horovod for data-parallel training, we want to "shard" the data across parallel processes so each node processes a different batch.
+We do not want to send the same data to every parallel training loop or else we are just doing the same thing on all our processes which is a waste.
+We want each parallel process to look at a different batch and calculate the adjusted model parameters for that batch.
+The details will be covered in the next session.
 ```python
 filelist = filelist.shard(config['hvd'].size(), config['hvd'].rank())
 ```
-4. Shuffle our filelist at each epoch barrier
+4. Shuffle our filelist at each epoch barrier.
+We want to randomize our dataset after we train on all of it so that our network doesn't learn only the order in which our data is organized (yes that's a failure mode).
 ```python
 filelist = filelist.shuffle(dc['shuffle_buffer'],reshuffle_each_iteration=dc['reshuffle_each_iteration'])
 ```